Chokseys2022/CarInfoApi/README.md

 - Axios: HTTP client for for fetching data from external APIs.
 - HTML/CSS: Used to structure and style the application.

-## Unsolved Problems

-- Validation not implemented for the form.
-- Unable to show active page in navbar.
-- NotFoundPage/error handling not done.

 ## Credits

 - RapidApi.com for car api